Update April 2024

 I understand that many Nife batteries have Lithium hydroxide added to their potassium hydroxide electrolyte, to reduce gassing and increase efficiency.
 Lithium hydroxide is toxic, and I wouldn’t be spreading this over my orchard when replacing electrolyte.

 That’s enough theory about solar house batteries.
-Now to my actual experience with nickel-iron.
+Now to my actual experience with nickel-iron, for the benefit of anyone seriously considering giving them a go.
+Purchase and delivery

 Installation